 Bring the camera that you are most familiar with, or one you have practiced on and are ready to use out in the field.
 Whether it's an iPhone, a compact point & shoot or a bulky DSLR-every camera has its strengths.
-Our trips are packed with adventures in which you will explore different areas in different weather conditions, presenting new challenges.
+Our trips are packed with adventures in which you will be exploring different areas in different weather conditions, presenting new challenges.
+You will have the option to embark on hikes, sightseeing tours, museum visits and you can even shoot stunning views (and wildlife!) from the ship.
 Being proficient with your equipment will allow you more time to enjoy the experience and less time being frustrated trying to understand your camera.